Sonia Planson

 In my current main project, I focus on people’s lived experiences of assimilationism—racialized pressures to conform with dominant cultural norms.
 I investigate immigrants’ experiences with cultural transmission (how foreign-born parents pass on cultural markers and practices, how children receive them), and how they are shaped by race in the United States and France.
 This project uses in-depth interviews with immigrant parents, their teenage children, and their teachers in the Chicago and Paris metropolitan areas.

-In addition to several articles currently in the pipeline, I am working on a book manuscript: Assimilation’s False Promises: How Immigrant Families Experience the Everyday Politics of Race and Belonging in the US and France.
-Ultimately, the book offers to take a critical look at commonplace notions of “assimilation”—starting from immigrant families’ perspectives—to understand how they contribute to the everyday politics of race.
+In addition to several articles currently in the pipeline, I am working on a book manuscript: The False Promises of Assimilation: How Immigrant Families Experience the Everyday Politics of Race and Belonging in the US and France.
+Ultimately, the book proposes to take a critical look at commonplace notions of “assimilation”—starting from immigrant families’ perspectives—to understand how they contribute to the everyday politics of race.

 I am also contributing to the study of cultural capital as racialized and gendered in France, with a quantitative analysis of Education Ministry data.
 This work is published in Sociology of Education and Poetics.

 In former research, I studied French citizenship law and older immigrants’ naturalization practices.
-I am working to publish this research as part of an international and interdisciplinary special issue on imperial citizenship after empire.
+A paper is currently under review for a special issue on imperial citizenship after empire.

 Teaching